Canadian officer in Huawei CFO's arrest says he did not ask for phone passcodes

 A border agent handed him the paper, but they did not discuss how the device passcodes were collected.

-Dhaliwal told the court that days after the arrest he received an email from RCMP staff sergeant Ben Chang requesting the make, model, and serial numbers, as well as photos of the devices, which Dhaliwal gave to him.
+Dhaliwal told the court that days after the arrest he received an email from RCMP staff sergeant Ben Chang requesting the make, model, and serial numbers, as well as photos of the devices, which Dhaliwal retrieved.
 Chang has declined to appear for testimony.
 Court documents showed that the government initially declined to release notes relating to him to Huawei lawyers, citing witness safety.

 Dhaliwal testified that he was never asked for passcodes, and did not look at the contents of the devices.